Hello Mount Taranaki

 Syme Hut – basic hut with 10 beds and an exceptional window overlooking Mt Taranaki

-Our plan was to stay for sunset, but we decided descending down the mountain would be risky in the dark so we said our goodbyes and began the climb back.
+Our plan was to stay for sunset, but we decided to descend down the mountain would be risky in the dark so we said our goodbyes and began the climb back.

 I knew I’d wake up in pain from the challenging climb, but every heart-clenching second was worth it.
 From the incredible weather with zero wind to the 360 views that felt like we were on top of the world, it was our perfect day.